-Whether a therapist is a psychiatrist, psychologist, social worker, or counselor he or she is exposed to a wide variety of psychological theories or philosophies.
+Whether a therapist is a psychiatrist, psychologist, social worker, or counselor they are exposed to a wide variety of psychological theories or philosophies.
 As no single theory fully explains the behavior of all human beings, thoughtful therapists work to integrate two or three approaches that make sense for them.
-I am no exception and I base my work on the following approaches.
+I am no exception, and I base my work on the following approaches.

 Rational-Emotive Behavioral Therapy (REBT)

 Albert Ellis developed a form of Cognitive-Behavioral Therapy (CBT) he called Rational-Emotive Behavior Therapy (REBT).
 In essence, REBT says emotional distress is, in many cases, caused not by events themselves but by dysfunctional beliefs we have learned.
 As an REBT practitioner I work with my clients to examine their beliefs and, where appropriate, help them challenge those beliefs.
 For more information about REBT please check out this description from the Albert Ellis Institute, or this good overview from Wikipedia.

 While Ellis and REBT provide real help, there are fundamental events in life that bring us face-to-face with deep issues of meaning and purpose.
 These events often revolve around the powerful losses almost everyone must eventually face.

 Irvin Yalom’s approach to these questions forms the basis of Existential Psychotherapy.
 Existential Psychotherapy argues we must all face life’s “four givens” by: